Michael-Bianconi/TraceIO/README.md

 determine which colors appear in the majority of the kernel.
 It then "splots" that color over the whole kernel.

-In other worse, solidify() pixelates the image and reduces it to the main colors (black, white, red, green, blue, yellow, purple, cyan).
+In other words, solidify() pixelates the image and reduces it to the main colors (black, white, red, green, blue, yellow, purple, cyan).

 This fuckin worked amazingly.
 It provided reasonably similar images to the